cybermatatu/wunderlist-firefox-extension/README.md

 * Open your terminal, navigate to the Firefox Add-on SDK folder and run **source bin/activate**
 * Then, navigate to %REPOSITORY%/extension and run **cfx run** to launch Firefox with the extension
 * That's it!

+# Credits

+Wunderlist for Firefox is originally based on Buffer for Firefox.
+Thanks for open-sourcing!